Daniel-Ze/add_refgene_name/README.md

 This will install the dependies specified in the .yml file and create a conda environment called "add_refgene_names".
 This conda environment will be automaticaly activated and deactivated during the script run.

+If you want to access this from everywhere consider putting the folder in your $PATH.

 ## What the script does
 The script uses the "bedtools intersect" tool which generates intersections of annotation files.